PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving

 Upon receiving a request, PRESERVE loads the offline model, copies the input data and model weights to the device memory, and sends the compiled operators to the device using a task queue.
 When the runtime scheduler in the device receives the compiled operators, it dispatches the operators according to the execution order and stream that they are compiled for.
 The prefetch operators are executed in a stream parallel to the main stream and synchronized between layers using \textit{event} instructions to facilitate the overlap between communication and prefetching.

 \paragraph{Operator insertion} Algorithm \ref{alg:insert} describes the proposed operator insertion algorithm for weight and KV-cache prefetching.
 The proposed algorithm takes a computation graph and L2 cache capacity of the target hardware platform as inputs.
-Then, the algorithm finds all \textit{allreduce} operations in the computation graph and iterate over each of these allreduce operations.
-For each allreduce operation, the algorithm visits the children nodes in a breadth-first order until it reaches the end of graph or the next allreduce operation.
-For each children node of the type \textit{MatMul} or \textit{SelfAttention}, the algorithm estimates the required memory size for prefetching and calculates the total memory size of all preceding prefetch operators between the current node and the allreduce operation.
-If the total memory size is smaller than the L2 cache capacity, a prefetch operator for the weight or KV-cache of the current node is inserted in a parallel stream to the allreduce operation.
-If the total memory size exceeds the L2 cache capacity, the prefetch operator is not inserted to avoid cache eviction, and the algorithm continues with the next allreduce operation.
+Then, the algorithm finds and iterates over all communication operations in the computation graph.
+For each communication operation, the algorithm visits the children nodes in a breadth-first order until it reaches the end of graph or the next communication operation.
+For each children node of the type \textit{MatMul} or \textit{SelfAttention}, the algorithm estimates the required memory size for prefetching and calculates the total memory size of all preceding prefetch operators between the current node and the communication operation.
+If the total memory size is smaller than the L2 cache capacity, a prefetch operator for the weight or KV-cache of the current node is inserted in a parallel stream to the communication operation.
+If the total memory size exceeds the L2 cache capacity, the prefetch operator is not inserted to avoid cache eviction, and the algorithm continues with the next communication operation.

 In conclusion, we propose a method that automatically inserts prefetch operators in parallel to the communication operations in the computation graph of an LLM inference application.
 In runtime, the prefetch operators enables AI accelerators to start reading the weights and KV-caches while waiting for the communication operations, which hides the latency of the latter and improves the performance of the LLM inference.